Links on Android Authority may earn us a commission. Learn more.

 Google Assistant is present and accounted for.
 Assistant’s utility on smartwatches is limited, but as long as your phone is nearby, you can access basic questions and answers, which can be spoken to you via the TicWatch E3’s speaker.

 The Snapdragon Wear 4100 platform provided ample power for the watch, which ran smoothly 100% of the time.
 At no time did apps stutter or perform poorly.
 I didn’t experience any app crashes or other anomalies.
 That’s good news for the E3.

 While I think the experience of finding Wear apps is better from a smartphone, having the Play Store on the watch itself allows you to download directly from your wrist.
 If you’re looking for more than the basics, you’ll find them there.

-All this said, it is hard not to feel like the TicWatch E3’s Wear OS platform is about to be eclipsed by something better, something that might make it obsolete.
-For the time being, Wear OS chugs along on the TicWatch E3 as best as I’ve seen the platform run.
+All this said, it is hard not to feel like the TicWatch E3 is missing out on something better, something that makes it obsolete.
+Mobvoi has noted that the TicWatch E3 is in the running for an upgrade to Wear OS 3.
+But, for the time being, Wear OS chugs along on the TicWatch E3 as best as I’ve seen the platform run.

 Mobvoi TicWatch E3 specs

 |Mobvoi TicWatch E3|

 Qualcomm Snapdragon Wear 4100